What is RTMP Ingest and Why is it Important for Live Streaming?

 Live streaming is such a valuable tool for schools, businesses, and other professional organizations.
 Many professional broadcasters use online video players that are equipped with the tools you need to broadcast professionally with very little technical know-how.

 Even though online video players automate most of the live streaming process, there is so much that goes on behind the scenes.
 Several different protocols and systems work together to bring broadcasts to life.

-Real-Time Messaging Protocol (RTMP) is one of these protocols that make live video streaming possible.
+Real-Time Messaging Protocol (RTMP) is one of these protocols that make affordable live streaming possible and simple.
 The role of this protocol has evolved over time, but today, it is primarily used for RTMP ingest allowing users to take advantage of the many low-cost or open-source live encoders that are available.

-In this post, we are going to get to the bottom of what RTMP ingest is and why it’s so important to live broadcasting.
+In this post, we are going to get to the bottom of what RTMP ingest is and why it’s important to streaming live video.
 We will start out by reviewing the RTMP protocol and busting a major myth about it.
-From there, we will explain what RTMP ingest is and see how it compares to RTMP streaming.
+From there, we will explain what RTMP ingest is and see how it differs from RTMP streaming.

-To wrap things up, we will briefly touch upon HLS, another related protocol, and talk about how RTMP ingest works with Dacast.
+To wrap things up, we will discuss HLS, another related protocol, and talk about how RTMP ingest works with Dacast.

 - What is RTMP?

 - What is RTMP Ingest?

 - HLS Streaming & How it Relates to RTMP Ingest

 RTMP, which is short for “Real-Time Messenger Protocol” is an online video protocol that has played several roles throughout the history of online video streaming.